 OMNA acts as the unique reference for OMA data structure.
-Any LwM2M Object submitted to OMNA for registration will be subject to two weeks review.
+Any LwM2M Object submitted to OMNA for registration will be subject to four weeks review.
 During this review time, individual members of the OMA Device Management Working Group, (OMA DM WG), may submit comments to assist the submitter to improve the definition of her Objects or Resources.
 OMA Members will mainly check if the object is correctly constructed.
 Although, comments related the semantics of the Object/Resource may also be provided.

-The document is structured in sections that provides a high level overview of what is an OMA LwM2M Objects, its types, how to create and register an LwM2M Object.
+The document is structured in sections that provides a high-level overview of what is an OMA LwM2M Objects, its types, how to create and register an LwM2M Object.

 Section 5 – Introduction to LwM2M Objects & Resources